-As the healthcare industry continues to advance and grow, professionals with a mastery of big data analysis are bound for career success.
-In fact, in 2012 alone, approximately 500 petabytes of digital healthcare data was collected throughout the world, and it is estimated that the amount of data created by 2020 will reach 25,000 petabytes.
-Thus, the need to distill this data and understand what it means not only saves health organizations money, it helps healthcare providers offer greater care and treatment to their patients.
+As the healthcare industry continues to advance and grow every year, professionals with a mastery of data analysis, both large and small, are inevitably bound for successful careers.
+In fact, in 2012 alone, approximately 500 petabytes of digital healthcare data were collected throughout the world, and it is estimated that the amount of data created by 2020 will reach 25,000 petabytes, or 2.5 billion gigabytes.
+Thus, we need to distill this data, decipher what it means, and figure out ways to help healthcare providers offer greater care and treatment to their patients.

+Healthcare relies heavily on technology now, so those who can work with their computer and data systems will have a number of career options available to them.
 In addition, the health care industry is the fastest-growing sector in the job market today.
-With our growing and aging population demanding more health care services, the need for a wide variety of health care professionals is projected to continue growing for many years to come.
-Earning your M.S, in Data Science in Computational Biology and Bioinformatics concentration* will give you a distinct advantage when you are ready to begin your career in health care.
+With our growing and aging population demanding more extensive and diverse health care services, the need for a wide variety of health care professionals is projected to continue growing for the foreseeable future.

-With a M.S. in Data Science with Computational Biology and Bioinformatics concentration, professionals will earn impressive yearly salaries, but will also find rewarding and challenging work with any one of the positions below.
+With a M.S. in Data Science with Computational Biology and Bioinformatics concentration, professionals will earn competitive yearly salaries, but will also find rewarding and challenging work with any one of the positions below.

 - Clinical data analysts